 - Genre Savvy: Rena knows she fits the definition of The Rival in a shoujo manga.
 This is why she formally challenges Erika.

 - The Ghost: Kyoua's father is referenced a few times but never makes it onscreen.

 - Hypocritical Humor: During Chapter 58.5, Erika and Kyouya are watching a segment about Bastard Boyfriends that play with their girlfriends' feelings.
-Kyouya commentates that he'd never want his daughter to end up with a man like that, even though his daughter came into the world with that exact coupling in her parents.
+Kyouya comments that he'd never want his daughter to end up with a man like that, even though his daughter came into the world with that exact coupling in he and Erika.
 Even Erika has to hang a lampshade on that one.

 - I Want My Beloved to Be Happy: Kusakabe willingly lets Erika go after he realizes that she is still pining Kyouya.
 Also Sanda, who in one side story is revealed to have had a crush on Kyouya, but keeps it to herself as she values her friendship with Erika more.

 - Jerkass: Kyouya, the one and only.
 Over time though, he morphs into a Jerk with a Heart of Gold.
 It's more noticeable after he graduates high school.

 - Let's Wait a While: A running gag in the manga is how whenever Erika and Kyouya try to consummate their relationship, something inevitably always interrupts them (hesitation, Erika's period, friends showing up, etc.) However, they do manage to do it after finishing their finals.
 This makes the series one of the few shoujo mangas to actually feature (or at least heavily imply) the lead couple having a sexual relationship.